ibnuda/fpmortals/manuscript/complete.md

   ...
 ~~~~~~~~

-A> At this point, ignore any red squigglies and only trust the compiler.
-This is
-A> the point where Shapeless departs from IDE support.
-A>
 A> Sampai disini, abaikan semua coretan merah dan hanya percaya pada kompilator.
 A> Disinilah dimana Shapeless tidak didukung oleh IDE.

-The reason why this fixes the problem is because the type signature

 Penanda tipe-lah yang menyelesaikan masalah tersebut